Paroxetine in Brief

 symptoms may improve after 1 week with paroxetine 9.

-However, it may take up to 6 weeks for the full therapeutic effect to
+However, it may take up to 6 weeks for the full therapeutic effect to be realized.

 Generalized anxiety disorder: In generalized anxiety disorder